 ABOUT THE STUDIO

-Our story, space, kilns, property.
+The space, kilns, and property.

+Equipped with two new Bailey front loader Kilns, a slab roller, and four potter’s wheels and lots of table space, this studio is set up for making.
 We offer spacious storage areas for students to keep their work in progress.
 Tools are organized and accessible for communal use.
+There is able parking along Deer Path which is steps from our main entrance.

 Things to know

-We offer street parking on the studio side of Deer Path for up to 10 cars.
+We have 5 marked parking spots on campus.
 Parking is somewhat limited so please carpool if possible.
 The terrain from your car to the studio can be slippery in the winter.
 We will do our best to keep it well lit and salted, knowing that, please proceed with caution and wear shoes with a tread.
-Ceramics require appropriate attire.
-Please bring an apron and a towel for your personal use and remember to take it with you and wash it in between our sessions.

-Please come to class prepared to work.
-Hands-free of jewelry and long hair tied back and out of the way.
+Long hair must be tied back and out of the way.

 Keeping your nails short is essential for touching clay.